 Source: Sparkle Class, 20221

 The notion of ‘psychological safety’ is well-known and widespread in management circles.
-Coined by Amy Edmondson, a Harvard business management scholar, the phrase intuitively describes the type of environment where people feel able to thrive.
+Coined by Amy Edmondson, a Harvard business management scholar, the phrase intuitively describes the type of environment where people can thrive.
+A ‘safe’ environment allows team members to feel vulnerable, free to ask a ‘silly’ question or air a half-formed idea.
+It also refers to cultures where juniors feel comfortable challenging senior colleagues without fear of reprimand, humiliation, or backlash.

-There are some basic steps to achieving this.
+There are some basic steps to create psychological safety.
 Treating people with respect, listening to their ideas, making them feel valued; everyone should feel free to show off their differences and not feel obliged to conform or assimilate to a cultural stereotype.
+Of course, all this should be management 101, yet the pressures of daily and corporate life mean simple managerial responsibilities often get neglected.

 Good managers focus on day-to-day operations and tactical fixes.
 However, truly great leaders focus on their people.
-They become adept at spotting their employees’ ‘why’.
-Everyone is different though, and a hyper-personalised approach is key to unlocking potential.
+They become adept at spotting their employees’ ‘why’ – what motivates them personally and professionally.
+There is no cookie cutter, though.
+Everyone is different and a hyper-personalised approach to understanding what makes them tick is key to unlocking their potential.
+Trusted managers therefore need to flex and adapt to each individual.

-Allowing a degree of freedom within roles should also ensure individuals have enough time and space to experiment and follow their passions, interests and curiosities.
-Not only is this likely to lead to higher engagement and fulfilment, it will also allow them to better identify their strengths.
+And, while in general you might hope each team member buys into a large, collective goal, this doesn’t really matter so long as they deliver output that contributes to the greater whole.
+Individuals’ underlying motivations are often varied and deeply contextual.
+Allowing a degree of freedom within roles – avoiding rigid role profiles and micro-management – should ensure individuals have enough time and space to experiment and to follow their passions, interests and curiosities.
+Not only is this likely to lead to higher engagement and fulfilment, it will also allow them to better identify their strengths and, often, reach unexpected solutions in the process.

-A logical extension of the importance of healthy team cultures is the idea managers should figure out how to optimise their teams.
+A logical extension of the importance of healthy team cultures is the idea managers should figure out how to optimise their team for the delivery of results.

 There is a simplistic and unquestioned belief in meritocracy when making hiring decisions: ‘Hire the best person for the job, always.’
-However, this overlooks two key factors.
+It is hard to challenge such straight and intuitive logic.
+We must though, as it overlooks two key factors.

 Managers should figure out how to optimise their team for the delivery of results